riscv-android-src/toolchain-rustc/src/tools/rust-analyzer/docs/dev/style.md

 }
 ```

-**Rationale:** its useful to see the invariant relied upon by the rest of the function clearly spelled out.
+**Rationale:** it's useful to see the invariant relied upon by the rest of the function clearly spelled out.

 ## Assertions